Chapter 7: DistributedWorker

 Here's a simplified sequence diagram of run_once:

-sequenceDiagram participant Worker as DistributedWorker (run_once) participant WQ as WorkQueue participant WorkflowImpl as Workflow (step_distributed) participant Stores as Other Stores (Liveness, etc.) Worker->>WQ: dequeue() alt Task Found (run_id, item) WQ-->>Worker: Return Some((run_id, item)) Worker->>Stores: Update status (starting item) Worker->>WorkflowImpl: step_distributed(store, queue, run_id, item, ...)
-Note right of WorkflowImpl: Loads Checkpoint, <br/>Executes Node,<br/>Saves Checkpoint,<br/>Enqueues Next Tasks WorkflowImpl-->>Worker: Return Result (Ok(None) or Ok(Some(output)) or Err) Worker->>Stores: Update status (item finished/failed) Worker-->>Worker: Return result to caller else No Task Found WQ-->>Worker: Return None Worker->>Stores: Update status (idle) Worker-->>Worker: Return Ok(None) end
+sequenceDiagram participant Worker as DistributedWorker (run_once) participant WQ as WorkQueue participant WorkflowImpl as Workflow (step_distributed) participant CtxStore as ContextStore participant Stores as Other Stores (Liveness, etc.) Worker->>WQ: dequeue() alt Task Found (run_id, item) WQ-->>Worker: Return Some((run_id, item)) Worker->>Stores: Update status (starting item) Worker->>WorkflowImpl: step_distributed(ctx_store, queue, run_id, item, ...)
+Note right of WorkflowImpl: Loads Context (CtxStore), <br/>Executes Node (appends events),<br/>Merges/Saves Context (CtxStore),<br/>Enqueues Next Tasks (WQ) WorkflowImpl-->>Worker: Return Result (Ok(None) or Ok(Some(output)) or Err) Worker->>Stores: Update status (item finished/failed) Worker-->>Worker: Return result to caller else No Task Found WQ-->>Worker: Return None Worker->>Stores: Update status (idle) Worker-->>Worker: Return Ok(None) end

 Let's look at simplified code from floxide-core/src/distributed/worker.rs: